dmcc/bllip-parser/second-stage/README-retrain.rst

 and section 23 is used as test2.

-The ``Makefile`` also contains variables you may want to change, such as ``NBEST``, which specfies how many parses per sentence are extracted from each sentence, and ``NFOLDS``, which specifies how many folds are created.
+The ``Makefile`` also contains variables you may want to change, such as ``NPARSES``, which specfies how many parses per sentence are extracted from each sentence, and ``NFOLDS``, which specifies how many folds are created.

 If you decide to experiment with new features or new feature weight estimators, take a close look at the ``Makefile``.
 If you change the